REBUILD YOUR SMILE FOR A MORE CONFIDENT YOU

 UNDERSTANDING THE PROCEDURE

-Dr. Hazen and Dr. Tamsen will work together to establish a detailed and individualized treatment plan that will attend to your specific needs.
+Dr. Hazen will work with you to establish a detailed and individualized treatment plan that will attend to your specific needs.
 The scope of your procedure, the anesthetic options, post-operative care and implant maintenance will all be discussed during your consultation.
 If you have any questions or concerns, this is a great time to address them.

 On the day of your surgery, anesthesia will be administered, and an incision will be made in your gum to expose the bone.
 A hole in your jawbone will be made in which the durable titanium screw will be placed.
 We will fold your gums back over the implant to aid the healing process and allow for osseointegration (the fusing of the implant to the bone), which takes between six and 12 weeks.